pieterjandesmedt/vite-et-reves/content/captains-log/2019-10-19-easy-strait.md

 `To: Archi, Italy`

 Yesterday we did some swimming and provisioning.
 Not much to report.
 The grib files predicted more wind for today, but that wind did not really materialize.
 We left anyway on a glassy sea.
 Our diesel tanks had only one-fifth left, so we couldn't spend a lot of time motoring.
-With the Code D up, Vite & Rêves was able to coax 2 knots of boat speed out of 3 knots of wind.
+With the {{% explain "gennaker" "a large light sail that is used when the wind comes _from the side_ of your boat" %}} up, Vite & Rêves was able to coax 2 knots of boat speed out of 3 knots of wind.

 {{< image src="IMG_7392.jpg" alt="Reading together on the trampolines" ratio="16x9" >}}